 remote at All Connected's air-gapped repository that is located in Nevada.

 This is a robust backup architecture that protects this customer from losing their data or having to worry about paying ransoms.

 "Air gapped" means the repository is not connected to the internet.
 This is great for protecting against cybercrime like ransomware.

 Consequences of poor backups

 One of the consequences of unstable backups is poor sleep!
 We could write a long laundry list of things that can go wrong if you don't have solid backups in place, but here is just one example where the organization could have really benefited from good backups.

 A business in the financial services industry got hit with ransomware.
 They had been warned that their backups were vulnerable and inconsistent but the company's leadership didn't want to update their system.
 When they got hacked, they had to physically take their servers to a technology company that specialized in retrieving encrypted data.
-Time was of the essence, so the company chartered a jet to deliver the serves from New Mexico to Nevada!
+Time was of the essence, so the company chartered a jet to deliver the servers from New Mexico to Nevada!
 The cost to hire the jet, hire the specialists, and the cost to their reputation were all significant.
-Needless-to-say it would have been a lot cheaper and less stressful to just have fantastic backups in place.
+Needless to say, it would have been a lot cheaper and less stressful to just have fantastic backups in place.

 The costs of backing up your data